 Our experience with non-mesh hernia surgery

-Since 2015, we have performed over 200 non-mesh hernia repairs.
+Since 2015, we have performed over 300 no mesh inguinal hernia repairs.
 Dr. Reinhorn has observed the non-mesh Shouldice repair technique by visiting the famous Shouldice Hospital in Toronto.
-Our thinking about non-mesh hernia surgery has evolved over the last 3 years.
-While 3 years ago, a single patient asked about the down side of mesh hernia surgery, today, the majority of patients ask about the risks and benefits of mesh use.
+Our thinking about non-mesh hernia surgery has evolved over the last 4 years.
+While 4 years ago, a single patient asked about the down side of mesh hernia surgery, today, the majority of patients ask about the risks and benefits of mesh use.
 The percentage of cases that we perform without mesh is increasing quickly.
-Currently, almost every week we perform non-mesh hernia surgery, accounting for more than 15% of our cases.
+Currently, almost every week we perform several non-mesh hernia repair surgeries, accounting for more than 15% of our cases.
 While Dr. Reinhorn understands and performs this technique here in Boston, the surgeons at the Shouldice hospital perform an average of 500 Shouldice surgeries every year, and thus will have more experience and likely better outcomes.
 Dr. Reinhorn’s philosophy, and the philosophy of doctors at the Shouldice Hospital, is that high volume hernia specialists can deliver better results.

 About Dr. Reinhorn

 Dr. Michael Reinhorn is a specialist in inguinal hernia and umbilical hernia.
 Dr. Reinhorn started his practice as a full service general surgeon in 2001.
 In 2012 Dr. Reinhorn started to focus on the care of hernia and pilonidal patients.
 This focused practice has been designed to provide a superior clinical experience.
 Dr. Reinhorn has published his outcomes and continues to participate in hernia and surgery societies.
 His research led to a reduction in opioid prescribing after hernia surgery.
 His team performs approximately 400 hernia surgeries every year.